This thing called life has so many stages and changes.

 And then Kendra said he was curious about whether they were going to have happy hour where he was going to be living.
 Apparently he likes his evening wine.

 I told Kendra she might think about setting up a small wine bar in his new apartment to make him feel more at home.
+But luckily they have happy hour there with wine.

 It’s sad to see a once strong man be reduced to this state.